llwp/website/docs/docs/getting_started/make_an_outbound_call.md

 Next, replace the `to` phone number with a mobile or landline phone you have with you.

+> Make sure to also replace accessKeyId and accessKeySecret with the ones from your account.

+## Make an outbound call

-Save your changes and run the code by running the following command from your terminal:
+Now we are ready to save the changes and run the code by copying the following command into your terminal:

 ```bash
 node call.js
 ```

 That's it!
-Your phone should ring with a call from your Fonoster, and you'll hear our short message for you.
+Your phone should ring with a call from your Fonoster Number, and you'll hear our short message for you.